natemcmaster/blog/src/_posts/dev/2017-01-19-project-json-to-csproj.md

 ```

 NB: this will break the way that `dotnet pack --version-suffix $suffix` determines the
 dependency version of a project reference.
+See <https://github.com/NuGet/Home/issues/4337>

 ### type: build